denysewimbabazi/mse-api-assignment/README.md

 2. **Step2**: Modified the mse_pdf_csv.py so that all the pdf can be extracted.
 After the extraction, there has been creation of a logs folder to store unprocessed pdfs
 3. **Step3**: Creation of notebook(in notebooks folder) to create tables in the database(created in the postgresql using powershell) then load the data extracted after preprocessing them (database_creation.ipynb)
 4. **Step4**: Developed an API using python (mse_api.py) and it is saved in the main project folder
 5. **Step5**: Created a folder named 'screenshots' in the '/docs' folder.
 This folder contains the screenshots showing how the API scripts works from the beginning up to the last endpoints.
+To ensure recency, each screenshot shows the time when it was taken at the bottom right corner.(it shows the computer system time)
 6. **Step6**: Developed a python script(mse_api_with_ngrok.py) to Deploy the API using ngrok for live testing.
 I also saved related screenshots in the screenshots folder

     **_ngrok Links_**: